You Can Write a Killer One-Location Script

 2) How do you fill the runtime with enough plot?

-3) What’s a unique reason the story is in one setting in the first place?
+3) What’s a good reason the story is set in one location in the first place?

 Even if the vast majority of the plot looks like it takes place in one location, extraneous expenses pushes the budget higher than you’d think.

-So here’s what you can do to unleash a glorious one-location script.
+So here’s what you can do to unleash a killer (not necessarily a serial killer movie) one-location script.

 Keep the Costs Down

-The film Phone Booth (2003) was a successful thriller with movie stars (Colin Farrell, Kiefer Sutherland, Forest Whitaker) and a big director (Joel Schumacher).
+The film Phone Booth (2003) was a successful thriller involving movie stars (Colin Farrell, Kiefer Sutherland, Forest Whitaker) and a big director (Joel Schumacher).
 Though most of the action took place in one location, the phone booth Farrell’s character was stuck in was pitted against the backdrop of a large city (New York, though actually filmed in Los Angeles) with lots of crowd extras and street closures.
-The film was still relatively cheap compared to big budget movies ($11 million according to Box Office Mojo), although the budget could have been reduced if the hero of the story was trapped in, let’s say, a phone booth at the back of a small restaurant parking lot.
+The film was still relatively cheap compared to big budget movies ($11 million according to Box Office Mojo), although the budget could have been reduced if the phone booth was in a small restaurant's back parking lot.

 Colin Farrell in Phone Booth (2003) wondering when lunch break is.

 Think about where your one location is.
-The standard home invasion movie can work, but if you want to distinguish your story, think about other settings you haven’t seen.
+The standard home invasion movie can work, but if you want to distinguish your story, focus on settings you rarely see in movies.
+Think outside - or in the following example, inside - the box.

 If your story type is a bank heist, is this a bank in Midtown Manhattan?
 If so, the police will arrive, along with a few news outlets and dozens of spectators.
 This really drives up the budget, so think about a unique spin, where robbers are stuck inside a bank vault at night or perhaps they’re cracking a safe in an office.